 - To make the process of observing trends easy.

-Well, how would you know if your content is good and effective if you don’t assess it regularly?
+How would you know your content is good and effective if you don’t assess it regularly?
 So a content analysis helps in:

-Content analysis helps you be updated with the latest trends of the market and remove all that has been outdated and not yet useful or up to the latest situation going around.
+Content analysis helps you be updated with the latest trends in the market and remove all that has been outdated and not yet valid or up to the newest situation.

-It allows you to identify any gap or opportunities you might have missed in capturing or gaining the attention of your audience and put any content that might work towards focusing on nurturing your audience more.
+It allows you to identify any gaps or opportunities you might have missed in capturing or gaining your audience’s attention and put any content that might work towards nurturing your audience more.

-Content analyses make you prioritise important brand messages and puts key elements more upfront.
-Brand messages update with time and so should your content.
+Content analyses make you prioritize important brand messages and put key elements more upfront.
+Brand messages update with time, and so should your content.

-You can easily stand equal to your competition or even a step ahead if you analyse your content up to the current market trends.
+You can easily stand equal to your competition or even a step ahead if you analyze your content up to the current market trends.

-It helps sustain quality that helps your customers and clients to make positive decisions towards your brand.
+It helps sustain the quality that allows your customers and clients to make positive decisions toward your brand.

-Content analysis uncovers causes of things that are expressed in the content through any medium but what an analyzer really needs to do is focus on what exactly is the cause to be found through the analyses because there is a lot of content going present and even if you are specified with a particular field of work and to analyze its content then even there is no limitations to the amount of content you can get.
-So it is most important to stay focused upon what you want to find out and what you want to update and what should not change and remain the same.
+The content analysis uncovers the causes of things expressed in the content through any medium.
+Still, an analyzer needs to focus on what exactly the cause is to be found through the analyses because a lot of content is going on.
+Even if you are specified with a particular field of work and analyze its content, then even there are no limitations to the amount of content you can get.
+So it is most important to stay focused on what you want to find out, what you want to update, and what should not change and remain the same.

-So in conclusion, content analysing is a process with significant importance in all fields and all parts of the world.
-Whether you reside in Melbourne, Australia or any part of the world, whether your field is marketing, accounting, media or science, every field generates some kind of content and that content needs constant upgradations according to the latest trends that are going on that field’s particular market and the latest information availability.
-Whenever you feel that maybe your website is not performing well or you are going to launch a new one that is the best time to perform a content analysis.
+So, in conclusion, content analysis is a process with significant importance in all fields and all parts of the world.
+Whether you reside in Melbourne, Australia, or any part of the world, whether your field is marketing, accounting, media, or science, every field generates content.
+That content needs constant upgradations according to the latest trends that are going on in that field’s particular market and the newest information availability; whenever you feel that maybe your website is not performing well or you are going to launch a new one that is the best time to complete a content analysis.

-Modern algorithms are designed to analyse and favour quality content.
+Modern algorithms are designed to analyze and favor quality content.
 There are a few ways that you can use this to your advantage.
 First, always provide unique and relevant text, which should be a given.
-Second, make sure that keywords are used in title and header tags within the content.
-Use a keyword density tool to ensure that you are at the perfect keyword density, which is less than 4%.
+Second, make sure that keywords are used in the title and header tags within the content.
+Use a keyword density tool to ensure you are at the perfect keyword density, less than 4%.

-Long string keywords are important to include in high-quality content.
-Many people search for these keywords, such as “how to brush fluffy siamese cat after bath” and similar.
-Because most highly ranked sites are not optimising as much to these long string keywords, even the smallest and lowest ranked website has a chance to get on the first page of results with these.
+Long-string keywords are essential to include in high-quality content.
+Many searches for these keywords, such as “how to brush fluffy Siamese cat after bath” and similar.
+Because most highly ranked sites are not optimizing as much to these long-string keywords, even the smallest and lowest rated websites can get on the first page of results with these.

 Do Not Copy Content From Other Websites

-One of the most surprising, and common things, to find across Google and websites is duplicate content.
-When we talk about duplicate content, we are talking content that is exactly the same: in every possible way; word for word.
-This for those you don’t know is a bit of problem – especially when it comes to maintaining and delivering a successful SEO campaign.
-That is why is it imperative that you focus on ensuring that your content on your website is unique in every way – or you are going to pay for it.
+One of the most surprising everyday things across Google and websites is duplicate content.
+When we talk about duplicate content, we are talking about the same range: in every possible way, word for word.
+For those you don’t know, this is a problem – especially when maintaining and delivering a successful SEO campaign.
+That is why it is imperative that you focus on ensuring that the content on your website is unique in every way – or you are going to pay for it.

 But surely there is going to be some crossover?

-There is no question that thanks to the millions of websites out there, there is always going to be some crossover when it comes to certain topics and industries.
-If you were to talk about rubbish removal, there would be a million blog posts on the topic, coupled with a million more clients in the industry competing for the same words.
-So over time, there is going to be some crossword with certain words and phrases.
-Yet, to truly stand out from the rest of the crowd, you have to focus on ensuring that your content is unique and fresh in every way – this difference will have a profound and positive impact on your SEO campaign.
+There is no question that, thanks to the millions of websites out there, there is always going to be some crossover when it comes to specific topics and industries.
+If you were to talk about rubbish removal, there would be a million blog posts and more clients in the industry competing for the exact words.
+So over time, there is going to be some crossword with particular words and phrases.
+Yet, to truly stand out from the rest of the crowd, you must focus on ensuring that your content is unique and fresh in every way – this difference will have a profound and positive impact on your SEO campaign.
 And we are not merely talking about the content on your websites.
 We are also referring to content in your title tags.

 Firstly, Google and other search engines don’t like it.
-So they do what they love to do best (apart from rewarding good white hat SEO tactics) – they punish your website – and they punish it badly.
-By having the same content over and over again, it dilutes your search engine ranking for important pages and, when excessive, may signal to search engines that you are spamming for phrases and keywords.
+So they do what they love to do best (apart from rewarding good white hat SEO tactics) – they punish your website and it badly.
+Having the same content over and over again dilutes your search engine ranking for important pages and, when excessive, may signal to search engines that you are spamming phrases and keywords.

 So they hit your website hard with a drop in rankings.
-You’ll be pushed off the top spot and you’ll keep dropping.
-In the worse case scenario, you will be indexed completely off Google, which could be the end of your campaign.
+You’ll be pushed off the top spot and keep dropping.
+In the worst-case scenario, you will be entirely indexed off Google, which could be the end of your campaign.

 But they copied it off me…

 That happens!
 It always does.
-Duplicate content doesn’t necessary mean that you have copied content across – it could mean a rival or competitor has copied it from you.
+Duplicate content doesn’t necessarily mean you have copied content across – it could mean a rival or competitor copied it from you.
 There is always one way to stay ahead of this in case it happens: